woolfg/gassler.org/content/posts/stackoverflowish/postmortem-docker-upgrade/index.md

 ### The ansible run

 After my single ansible task worked, I ran the whole playbook on one worker node.
-The playbook run failed as an important information was missing (some dynamic information about the socker swarm manager node).
+The playbook run failed as an important information was missing (some dynamic information about the docker swarm manager node).
 This data is gathered from the manager node and wasn't fetched as the playbook was just executed on one worker.
 Therefore, I ran the playbook without any limitation on all nodes.
 The run was successful.

 ### Incident started

-In the meanwhile I got an alert, that a service is no longer reachable.
+In the meanwhile I got an alert that a service is no longer reachable.
 I checked the container which was no longer running.
 Instead of running containers I found tons of log error messages.
 I immediately started to investigate the issue and saw that there wasn't a single running container on any of my worker nodes anymore.